icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [go-cron](https://github.com/rk/go-cron) - Simple Cron library for go that can execute closures or functions at varying intervals, from once a second to once a year on a specific date and time.
 Primarily for web applications and long running daemons.
 - [go-quartz](https://github.com/reugn/go-quartz) - Simple, zero-dependency scheduling library for Go.
 - [gocron](https://github.com/go-co-op/gocron) - Easy and fluent Go job scheduling.
 This is an actively maintained fork of [jasonlvhit/gocron](https://github.com/jasonlvhit/gocron).
+- [goflow](https://github.com/fieldryand/goflow) - A workflow orchestrator and scheduler for rapid prototyping of ETL/ML/AI pipelines.
 - [gron](https://github.com/roylee0704/gron) - Define time-based tasks using a simple Go API and Gron’s scheduler will run them accordingly.
 - [gronx](https://github.com/adhocore/gronx) - Cron expression parser, task runner and daemon consuming crontab like task list.
 - [JobRunner](https://github.com/bamzi/jobrunner) - Smart and featureful cron job scheduler with job queuing and live monitoring built in.